raspberrypilearning/comic-character/en/step_2.md

 You can change the fictional name `Malik Johnson` to a name of your choice.

 **Test:** Click the **Run** button to see the changes you have made.
-+ The Copyright message will be shown at the bottom(footer section) of your webpage.
++ The Copyright message will be shown at the bottom(footer section) of your web page.
 + It will have a blank space where the year is supposed to be displayed.

 --- /task ---